cassmastern/lers-sandbox/docs/ibm-sanfran.md

 ### Persistence and schema mapping

 SanFrancisco provides an object-to-relational mapping layer.
-A developer can either manually create mapping metadata or rely on tools to generate mapping from existing schemas.
+A developer could either manually create mapping metadata or rely on tools to generate mapping from existing schemas.
 The persistence layer supports delegating complex queries to the DB and mapping result sets back into business objects; it also supports different persistence strategies (local vs. distributed, caching) (see [Persistence and Services Interaction (Sequence)](#persistence-and-services-interaction-sequence)).

 ### Runtime services